Grays River Covered Bridge

 Wahkiakum County has maintained a close-knit community spirit throughout its history.
 The county's residents have consistently demonstrated resilience and determination in facing challenges, such as natural disasters like floods and fires.
 Today, the community thrives as residents engage in diverse industries, including agriculture, tourism, and small businesses, while also cherishing and preserving the area's rich cultural heritage.

-This timeline provides a condensed summary of the historical journey of Wahkiakum County, Washington.
+This timeline provides a concise overview of the key events in the history of Wahkiakum County, Washington.

 • 1850s - The Wahkiakum County area is inhabited by Native American tribes, including the Chinook and Wahkiakum.